What would you do?

 Are there any skeptic channels that are actually good?
 I've come across quite a few and they have almost all been little more than excuses for thinly veiled (and often pretty far) right wing personalities pushing a very clear narrative with very little actual skepticism but instead just a lot of slanted, misleading and cherrypicked points under the false pretense of being truthful/rational/logical/intellectual to demonize others (the progressives/leftists/SJWs/marxists/millenials/whatever/alloftheabove) and get their base riled up.
 So are there any out there that are actually worth watching and apply some academic rigor and nuance?

-: Cambridge Analytica's blueprint for Trump victory
+The Guardian: Cambridge Analytica's blueprint for Trump victory

 The blueprint for how Cambridge Analytica claimed to have won the White House for Donald Trump by using Google, Snapchat, Twitter, Facebook and YouTube is revealed for the first time in an internal company document obtained by the Guardian.